Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

-* There's a notation for Cook Johansen, saying "not certain he was on board", but he's listed among the casualties commemorated at the memorial for seamen in Stavern, Norway - ref. link below.
+** In the crew list, there's a notation for Cook Johansen, saying "not certain he was on board".
+It'll be noticed that he's included among those commemorated at the Memorial for Seamen in Stavern, Norway - ref. link below.
 He had a brother, Hildor Johansen, who died on D/S Rogaland during the explosion in Bergen.

-* The British messboy can be found on this page on The Commonwealth War Graves Comm. website.
+*** The British messboy can be found on this external page on The Commonwealth War Graves Comm. website.
+He's commemorated at Tower Hill, Panel 105.

 Related external links:

-Norwegian commemorations - This site says 25 Norwegians died, all 25 are named here.
-Alf Andaas is listed with the last name Sandaas, Alf Kristiansen is not listed (unless he's identical to Alf Aune?) nor is Karl Stadig.
-In addition there's a Hans E. Johansen, Tarald E. Johnsen, Hans Mong, Johan A. Olsen and an Øivind Skauge commemorated.
+Stavern Memorial commemorations - This site claims that 27 died, including 25 Norwegians.
+Unfortunately, the site has recently been updated and as can be seen, the crew list is no longer included; the only way to find them would be by going to "Søk 2. verdenskrig", clicking on "Personer" and entering each name in the search field.
+Alf Andaas was listed with the last name Sandaas, Alf Kristiansen was not mentioned (but there was an Alf Aune - same person?) nor was Karl Stadig.
+However, there was a Hans E. Johansen, Tarald E. Johnsen, Hans Mong, Johan A. Olsen and an Øivind Skauge commemorated.
 The text goes on to say that a new Svein Jarl struck a mine near the west coast of Greece on Jan.
-16-1948, killing 1 Norwegian, Kjell Herbert Fredriksen.
-More details on this ship under "other ships by this name" below.
+16-1948, killing 1 Norwegian, Kjell Herbert Fredriksen, who's included among the 25 Norwegians commemorated at this memorial.
+More details on this ship can be found under "other ships by this name" below.

-Convoy OB 288 - This site is about Sirikishna, and has a crew list for this ship, as well as a list of men lost from the various ships in the convoy.
+The story of OB 288 - This site is about Sirikishna (Commodore Vessel for OB 288) and has a crew list for this ship, as well as a list of men lost from the various other ships in the convoy.
+27 are named for Svein Jarl.

 Operations information for U-69